-Surya is the author of thirteen books:
+Surya is the author of fourteen books:

-The Snow Lion’s Turquoise Mane: Wisdom Tales from Tibet (1992)
+- The Snow Lion’s Turquoise Mane: Wisdom Tales from Tibet (1992)

-*Awakening the Buddha Within: Tibetan Wisdom for the Western World (1998)
+- *Awakening the Buddha Within: Tibetan Wisdom for the Western World (1998)

-*Awakening to the Sacred: Creating a Spiritual Life from Scratch (1999)
+- *Awakening to the Sacred: Creating a Spiritual Life from Scratch (1999)

-*Awakening the Buddhist Heart: Integrating Love, Meaning and Connection into Every Part of Your Life (2000)
+- *Awakening the Buddhist Heart: Integrating Love, Meaning and Connection into Every Part of Your Life (2000)

-Letting Go of the Person You Used to Be: Lessons on Change, Loss and Spiritual Transformation (2003)
+- Letting Go of the Person You Used to Be: Lessons on Change, Loss and Spiritual Transformation (2003)

-Natural Radiance: Dzogchen Pith Instructions (including seven guided meditations on CD) (2005)
+- Natural Radiance: Dzogchen Pith Instructions (including seven guided meditations on CD) (2005)

-The Big Questions: How to Find Your Own Answers to Life’s Essential Mysteries (2007)
+- The Big Questions: How to Find Your Own Answers to Life’s Essential Mysteries (2007)

-Buddha Is as Buddha Does: The Ten Transformative Practices of Enlightened Living (2007)
+- Buddha Is as Buddha Does: The Ten Transformative Practices of Enlightened Living (2007)

-The Mind is Mightier than the Sword: Enlightening the Mind, Opening the Heart (2009)
+- The Mind is Mightier than the Sword: Enlightening the Mind, Opening the Heart (2009)

-Natural Great Perfection: Dzogchen Teachings and Vajra Songs (with Nyoshul Khenpo) (2009)
+- Natural Great Perfection: Dzogchen Teachings and Vajra Songs (with Nyoshul Khenpo) (2009)

-Buddha is as Buddha Does: The Ten Transformative Practices of Enlightened Living (2007)
+- Buddha is as Buddha Does: The Ten Transformative Practices of Enlightened Living (2007)

-Words of Wisdom (2007)
+- Words of Wisdom (2007)

-Buddha Standard Time: Awakening to the Infinite Possibilities of Now (2011)
+- Buddha Standard Time: Awakening to the Infinite Possibilities of Now (2011)

 *The three books that comprise his best selling Awakening Trilogy; the first trilogy of American Buddhism.

-Lama Surya Das resides in Concord, Massachusetts.
+Lama Surya Das resides in Lexington, Massachusetts.